ghdl/ghdl/doc/internals/Frontend.rst

 The procedure `scan` is called to get the next token.
 The location of the token and the location after the token are available to store it in the parser tree.

-The main clieant of the scanner is the parser.
+The main client of the scanner is the parser.